 - Hardware SRC on AES input and separate AES sync input (available on special request)

 Next is the Lynx L22-PCI.
-This card comes with a rudimentary 16 channel mixer program.
+This card comes with a rudimentary 16-channel mixer program.
 I have found them to be durable and slightly more flexible than the Digigram cards.
 They run about $670.00 each.
-Again, capable of 192 KHz sample rate on the analog input/outputs.
-Like Digigram, Lynx has several other sound cards with multiple input/outputs which are appropriate for broadcast applications.
+Again, capable of a 192 KHz sample rate on the analog input/outputs.
+Like Digigram, Lynx has several other sound cards with multiple inputs/outputs which are appropriate for broadcast applications.